Picture of Alexander Brazie

 1. Funsmith Club Discord

-The Funsmith Club is a place for devs to talk about game design and participate in the GDS community.
+The Funsmith Club is a place for devs to talk about game design and participate in the Game Design Skills community.
 A unique aspect of the community is the set of courses and challenges it offers.
 The Build a Game Challenge takes members through the process of creating a prototype in six days, a tabletop game in this case (no code required).
-Get help from other members each step of the way and find playtesters for the prototype.
-No need to join the challenge to get feedback on other projects, though: the community hosts regular peer playtest sessions and is a place for discussion and feedback on any project.
+Funsmith Club members are happy to help each step of the way, and it’s usually easy to find playtesters for the prototype.
+No need to join the challenge to get feedback on other projects, though.
+The community hosts regular peer playtest sessions and is a place for discussion and feedback on any project.
 Here’s an example of some of the playtest sessions.

 The Funsmith Club is a community of 7,000 members and growing.
 We created the server on Slack for our Game Design Skills community in 2021, and it remains a vibrant and active place to this day.
-At the time of writing, there’s a talk scheduled, regular job listings, and an updated list of game design resources.
-That’s without mentioning the classes on our website.
-Use the invite /invite/funsmithclub to join the club!
+At the time of writing, there’s a talk scheduled, regular job listings, and an updated list of game design resources, not to mention all the courses and bootcamps on our website.

 2. Game Dev League Discord